jacobboykin/bingbongVR/README.md

 # bingbongVR

-the most dangerous chairs in the entire fucking universe
+the safest ~~most dangerous~~ chairs in the entire fucking universe